theBlackBoxSociety/HTML-CSS-tutorial/02_html.md

 ### Structural elements

-These can help structuring your document:
+These can help structuring your document but are not necessary.
+Some have a specific role and others have not.

-- `<header>`: the top part of the page, which usually contains the main navigation, a logo, the search, ...
-Normally the header doesn't contains any actual content.
+- `<header>`: the top part of the page, which usually contains the main navigation, a logo, a tagline, ...
 Not to be confused with the `<head>` element.
 - `<footer>`: the bottom part of the page, which usually contains copyright info, links to social media, legal disclaimers, ...
-This part also doesn't contain any actual content.
+- `<nav>`: contains the navigation.
 - `<main>`: the actual content of the page.
 Use only once per page.
+- `<section>` and `<div>`: grouped content that doesn't have a more specific semantic element to represent it.

 Usually these elements are directly under the `<body>` element: